Bills78/DadCast/README.md

 - [`:modules`](https://shadow-cljs.github.io/docs/UsersGuide.html#_modules) is used when you are [targeting the browser](https://shadow-cljs.github.io/docs/UsersGuide.html#target-browser).
   - inside of that is `:main` which will generate `main.js` in your `output-dir`.
 Can confirm that `:cheese` will create a `cheese.js` file.
     - finally, `:entries` will be your root node, or entry file into this whole mess.

+This can get way more complicated depending on the build you need and what you need to optimize it for, but we can worry about that later.

+   4. Now that all of this is setup, run `npx shadow-cljs watch :app` and it will create a serverfor you and give you a port number to see your code in the browser.
+This will also create a `public/` folder, go into that foler and add and `index.html` file, kill the server, then restart it.
+Then you should be all set to go out and create.